 US: Soft Landing on Track

-EUROPE: Lacklustre Growth with Inflation at Target
+EUROPE: Lacklustre Growth as Inflation Returns to Target in 1H25

 SECTOR THEMES